microsoft/fluentui/packages/web-components/src/select/select.spec.md

 ### Events

+- @input: Fires whenever the value of the `select` has been changed
-- @change: Called when the user changes the select element's value by selecting an option
+- @change: Fires whenever the user modifies the value of `select`

 ### Slots

-- default: the list of options, either `<option>` or elements with the `option` role
+- default: child elements such as '<option>' will be placed in the default slot
 - icon: the icon, typically a down arrow

 ### CSS Variables